Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: No invasion implies relaxation

-Let us keep the notation and hypotheses introduced above (since the beginning of \cref{subsec:setting_dichot}, and let $c$ denote a real quantity.
+Let $c$ denote a real quantity.
 By contrast with \cref{subsec:relax_sch_tr_fr}, the other parameters --- namely the initial time $\tInit$, the initial position of origin of travelling frame $\xInit$, and the initial position of the cut-off $\initCut$ --- are not required here; or in other words they are chosen equal to $0$).
 The relaxation scheme will be applied in the next \cref{subsec:low_bd_en} for $c$ very close or equal to $0$.